mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 handle complicated urban or industrial fires.
 The unit was better than either country could have afforded individually.
 It was stationed in Azacul, the capital of Handor but could operate freely in both countries.
-The capitals of Handor and Castica are only 10 kilometres apart, with a good road connecting them, so the arrangement was mutually beneficial – at least until recently.
+The capitals of Handor and Castica are only 10 kilometers apart, with a good road connecting them, so the arrangement was mutually beneficial – at least until recently.
 A week ago, the government of Handor nationalised the unit, expelled all the unit’s Castican personnel and prohibited it from